-We invite viewers to submit their own statements, responses, and stories in the form of videos, photos, voice messages, or texts.
-These submissions will be uploaded to the website, and, we anticipate that many of the clips that make it into the documentary feature film version of Story of America will be the work of content creators who responded to our videos, or to one another, via the web.
+We invite viewers to submit their own statements, responses, and stories in the form of essays, videos, and photos.
+These submissions will be uploaded to the website, and, we anticipate that some of the clips will be included in the feature documentary.

 On Monday, January 21, 2013, President Obama articulated a clear version of the Story of America.
 Arguably, it is a brilliant articulation of the American social contract.
 It seems to me that much of the philosophical and historical parts could have been said by many of our past presidents.
 I was also surprised and delighted to hear him respond to a version of America once articulated by Ronald Reagan in his first inaugural speech.

 In some ways, there is a stark contrast between the America that Reagan envisioned and the America Obama envisions especially in regard to the role of government.
 In his first inaugural speech, Reagan famously said, "In this present crisis, government is not the solution to our problem."